cdot65/juniper-srx-security-demo/site/content/docs/network/routing.md

 ## eBGP to Customer1

 We will form a external BGP session to our customer to exchange routing information with.
-Customer1's router `ce1` will not be MPLS aware, and will look extremely simple.
+Customer1's router `ce1` will not be SRX aware, and will look extremely simple.

 Our `pe1` configuration will find us creating a unique VRF routing instance for our neighbor.
 All BGP configuration for our neighbor will reside within this routing instance.